 Key Takeaways

-- Leucine is a vital amino acid that supports muscle protein synthesis and recovery.
+- Leucine is a vital amino acid that supports muscle protein synthesis and muscle health after exercise.

-- It is especially beneficial after challenging workouts to aid muscle repair.
+- It may be especially supportive after challenging workouts by supporting post-exercise muscle health.

-- Incorporating leucine supplements can be useful for those with busy schedules seeking efficient recovery.
+- Incorporating leucine supplements can be useful for those with busy schedules seeking convenient post-exercise support.

 Table of Contents